shakibaws/iot/README.md

 ```

 ## TO-DO List
-- [] !!!env file for telegram bot token and gemini api key
+- [x] !!!env file for telegram bot token and gemini api key
-- [] dockerize everything
+- [x] dockerize everything
-- [] api and documentation for each service
+- [x] api and documentation for each service
+- [!] data analysis count times plant got wet in the last month
+- [!] data analysis compute how much water used in the last month
+- [!] temperature average in the last month
+- [!] score 1-100 how well you care for your plant
 - [] ngix router and kuberneetes
 - [] restyle esp32 web page